Last updated: June 2026

 How do I renew my CNA license in Tennessee?

 Tennessee CNAs must work at least 8 hours of paid nurse aide duties every 24 months to stay active on the registry.
-Renewal happens automatically when the employer reports those hours — there is no separate renewal application or fee for an active CNA.
+Renewal happens automatically when the employer reports those hours to the state registry — there is no separate renewal application or fee for an active CNA.
 If you have not worked 8+ paid hours as a CNA in 24 months, your status moves to expired and you'll need to retest.

 What does "good standing" on the TN registry mean?